pr33thaml/Face-Detection-and-Recognition-Attendance-Script-With-Excel-Report/README.md

     - Specifically designed for face detection and recognition in images.
 It finds faces and can even identify who they belong to.
     - Install face_recognition lib using this command in cmd: pip install face_recognition
     - if you get any error make sure that CMake & Visual Studio C++ are both installed properly and also make sure python version is either 3.7 or 3.8 and no the latest version.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to the project, feel free to fork the repository and submit pull requests.